parsae80/MMOA-RAG-comp579/README.md

    python get_ppo_data_alpaca.py
    ```

-**We developed the code of MAPPO to joint optimizing multiple modules in RAG system based on [LLaMA-Factory] (https://github.com/hiyouga/LLaMA-Factory), and the core code can be seen at:**
+**We developed the code of MAPPO to joint optimizing multiple modules in RAG system based on [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory), and the core code can be seen at:**
    ```bash
    ./LLaMA-Factory/src/llamafactory/train/ppo/trainer_qr_s_g.py
    ```